Despite fewer virus cases, Hawaii hesitant to open schools

 “There is a lot of fear among teachers,” said Corey Rosenlee, union president, noting that about 30% of teachers are at least 50 years old.
 Older adults and people with existing health problems are at risk of developing more severe illness if infected.

-As of Tuesday, the state reported around 1,750 confirmed cases and 26 deaths.
+As of Wednesday, the state reported 1,865 confirmed cases and 26 deaths.

 Teachers are not the only ones who are concerned.
 Burke Burnett, father of an entering eighth-grader at Kaimuki Middle School in east Honolulu, says many of the school’s slatted windows have been shuttered, and the school uses air conditioning.